 From 1999 to 2002, Wikborg Rein expanded by 50 percent.
 Although our roots are in shipping, today the firm also has expertise in many other areas.
 This has led to a specialisation in five different industries: in addition to shipping, these are offshore, banking finance, energy and natural resources, trade industry and corporate.
 Our attorneys are each associated with their own practice, and maintain forefront positions in academic matters.
 The combination of expertise, industry experience and commercial awareness enables Wikborg Rein's attorneys to overcome challenges and develop new business opportunities for clients.

-Wikborg Rein has close to 230 lawyers, of which 74 are partners.
+Wikborg Rein has about 200 lawyers, of which about 65 are partners.
 The first female partner was Susanne Munch Thore, whose appointment took place in 1993.
 As of 2011, Munch Thore was the first female managing partner in one of the large Norwegian law firms.

 In 2002, Wikborg Rein was the first Norwegian law firm to have English legal expertise at the senior level.
 The focus on English law was strengthened in 2010 through the appointment of three British partners: two in London and one in Singapore.

 Brazil has emerged as one of the most exciting growth areas in the world economy, focusing on oil and offshore activities.
 As of May 2011, Wikborg Rein was in the first Norwegian law firm with representation in Brazil through an agreement with Vieira Rezende.